SaiAshish-Konchada/Python-Projects-for-Beginners/Guess the number game/README.md

 ```
 1. The Random Module
 2. Basic concepts of Python: type casting, conditional statements, iterative statements and string interpolation
-3. Implementation of the guessing the number game with detauled explaination
+3. Implementation of the guessing the number game with detailed explanation
 ```
 **Random module:**
 ==========================